rcsolis/easy-version/README.md

 ```
 application/<prefix>.<service-name>+json;version=<version>
 ```
-- Its strongly suggest *version* is a semantic versioning (https://semver.org/).
+- Its strongly suggest that specify the *version* value using semantic versioning (https://semver.org/).
+- The *prefix* value is optional, but is recommended to use the prefix to avoid conflicts with other media types.
+E.g. *ms* for Microservice, *wm* for web-middleware, etc.
+- The *service-name* value is the name of the service (API) that is being versioned.

 ## References